taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 <img src="images/physical architecture.png" width="700">
 ---

-# Verification and Validation (V&V)
+# Verification and Testing

 After determining the appropriate hardware to utilize and assembling a prototype, a systematic V&V process was conducted to ensure all of the requirments are met at the neccessary standard.
 Below is a verification table that highlights the verificaiton process across the system.
-For a full Verification Cross-Reference Matrix (VCRM) along with the documented test results and further details, please look at the verificaiton section.

 <table>
   <tr>